History of Tulsa, Oklahoma: Oil boom: 1901–1907

 There were a number of natural springs in the vicinity of Tulsa, but it was soon obvious that these would be inadequate to serve a large city.
 Therefore, Tulsa built a pumping plant in 1904 to deliver water from the Arkansas River to a standpipe atop a hill north of downtown.
 The hill was henceforth known as Standpipe Hill.
 Water then flowed by gravity to consumers in town.
 However, the source soon proved unsatisfactory, and unsuitable for domestic use.
 The water was high in silt, salt and gypsum.
 Filtration could remove most of the suspended solids, but not dissolved solids.
 There was no chemical treatment to further improve the taste or appearance.
 Wells also proved unsatisfactory because the water was either hard and salty or ran dry after a relatively short time.
 As a result, most Tulsans purchased potable water in 5 USgal containers.

 In 1905, the Glenn Pool oil field was discovered.
 This strike created such a large supply of crude oil that it forced Tulsans to develop storage tanks for the excess oil and gas and, later, pipelines.
 It also laid the foundation for Tulsa to become a leader in many businesses related to oil and gas, in addition to being the physical center of the growing petroleum industry.
 Eventually, Glenn Pool established Oklahoma as one of the leading petroleum producing regions in the United States.
-Many early oil companies chose Tulsa for their home base.
+Many early oil companies such as Texaco chose Tulsa for their home base.